On the geometrization of matter by exotic smoothness: Preliminaries: Elliptic surfaces and exotic smoothness

 From the mathematical point of view, the spacetime is a smooth 4-manifold endowed with a (smooth) metric as basic variable for general relativity.
 In the previous section we discuss the existence question for Lorentz structure and causality problems (see Hawking and Ellis \cite{HawEll:94}) giving further restrictions on the 4-manifold: causality implies non-compactness, Lorentz structure needs a non-vanishing normal vector field.
 The appropriate notation is the global hyperbolic 4-manifold $M$ having a Cauchy surface $\mathcal{S}$ so that $M=\mathcal{S}\times\mathbb{R}$.

 All these restrictions on the representation of spacetime by the manifold concept are clearly motivated by physical questions.
 Among the properties there is one distinguished element: the smoothness.
 Usually one starts with a topological 4-manifold $M$ and introduces structures on them.
 Then one has the following ladder of possible structures: We do not want to discuss the first transition, i.e. the existence of a triangulation on a topological manifold.
 But we remark that the existence of a PL structure implies uniquely a smoothness structure in all dimensions smaller than 7 \cite{KirSie:77}.
 Here we have to consider the following steps to define a spacetime: \begin{enumerate} \item Fix a topology for the spacetime $M$. \item Fix a smoothness structure, i.e. a maximal differentiable atlas $\mathcal{A}$. \item Fix a smooth metric or get one by solving the Einstein equation. \end{enumerate} The choice of a topology never fixes the spacetime uniquely, i.e. there are two spacetimes with the same topology which are not diffeomorphic.
 The following basic facts should the reader keep in mind for any $n-$dimensional manifold $M^{n}$: \begin{enumerate} \item The maximal differentiable atlas $\mathcal{A}$ of $M^{n}$ is the smoothness structure. \item To determine a smoothness structure it suffices to give a single maximal differentiable atlas.
-Thus $\mathbb{R}^{n}$ has a unique smoothness structure containing the identity map of $\mathbb{R}^{n}$ (standard smoothness structure, $(\mathbb{R}^{n},id_{\mathbb{R}^{n}})$ is the atlas). \item Every manifold $M^{n}$ can be embedded in $\mathbb{R}^{N}$ with $N>2n$.
-An embedding $M^{n}\hookrightarrow\mathbb{R}^{N}$ induces the \emph{standard smoothness structure} on $M$.
-The $\mathbb{R}^{N}$ has an unique smoothness structure -- the standard structure.
+Thus $\mathbb{R}^{n}$ has an unique smoothness structure containing the identity map of $\mathbb{R}^{n}$ (\emph{standard smoothness structure}, $(\mathbb{R}^{n},id_{\mathbb{R}^{n}})$ is the atlas). \item It is difficult to define the \emph{standard smoothness structure} on a general 4-manifold $M$.
+One way to get around this difficulty is the usage of the instability of all exotic smoothness structures in dimension 4.
+Stable smoothness structures are able to extend from a smoothness structure on $M$ to $M\times\mathbb{R}^{k}$ (see \cite{KirSie:77} for the notation of a stable CAT structure).
+The classification theory of smoothness structure \cite{Mun:60,KirSie:77} for all manifolds of dimension greater than $5$ implies (together with a result of Quinn \cite{Qui:82} about the vanishing of $\pi_{4}(TOP/O)=0$) that the smoothness structure of $M\times\mathbb{R}^{k}$ is unique for all $k>0$ (up to diffeomorphisms).
+Here we have to assume that the Kirby-Siebenmann invariant vanishes.
+We call this smoothness structure the standard smoothness structure of $M\times\mathbb{R}^{k}$.
+Then one can extend this smoothness structure to $M$ by restriction.
 All other possible smoothness structures non-diffeomorphic to the standard smoothness structure are called \emph{exotic} smoothness structures. \item The existence of a smoothness structure is \emph{necessary} to introduce Riemannian or Lorentzian structures on $M$, but the smoothness structure do not further restrict the Lorentz structure. \end{enumerate} We want to close this subsection with a general remark: the number of non-diffeomorphic smoothness structures is finite for all dimensions $n\not=4$ \cite{KirSie:77}.
 In dimension four there are many examples of compact 4-manifolds with infinite finite and many examples of non-compact 4-manifolds with uncountable infinite many non-diffeomorphic smoothness structures.